AArtery

 GET /providersCapability catalog — used by clients for feature detection

-Every other route — /v1/... data endpoints and /v1/stream WebSocket — requires a Bearer token.
+Every other route — including key creation/revocation, /v1/... data endpoints, and /v1/stream WebSocket — requires a Bearer token or authenticated portal session.

 Edit this page on GitHubLast updated